Robert C. Winthrop: Career

 After studying law with Daniel Webster he was admitted to the bar in 1831 and practiced in Boston.
 At 24, he served in the Massachusetts House of Representatives from 1835 to 1840, and served as Speaker of the House of that body from 1838 to 1840.
 He was elected a member of the American Antiquarian Society in 1838.

 Winthrop was elected US Representative from Massachusetts as a Whig to the 26th United States Congress to fill the vacancy caused by the resignation of Abbott Lawrence; he was reelected to the 27th Congress and served from November 9, 1840, to May 25, 1842, when he resigned due to the death of his wife.

 He was subsequently elected to the 27th Congress to fill the vacancy caused by the resignation of his successor, Nathan Appleton; he was reelected to the 28th and to the three succeeding Congresses and served from November 29, 1842, until July 30, 1850.
 He served as the speaker of the House during the 30th Congress (1847–1849), but could not secure a second term, losing the 1849 speakership election to Howell Cobb in a protracted 63-ballot contest.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1849.

+On February 21, 1848, a discussion was occurring in the House on whether or not to honor United States Army officers who served in the Mexican-American War.
+John Quincy Adams, former US president and current Representative, had been a vehement critic of the war, and as Congressmen rose up to say, "Aye!" in favor of the measure, he instead yelled, "No!"
+A question was put forth by Winthrop, to which Adams stood, but immediately collapsed, suffering an ultimately fatal cerebral hemmorage, making Winthrop the last person to speak to Adams before his stroke.
+Adams died two days later, in Winthrop's Speakers Room.

 After Daniel Webster resigned from the United States Senate to become Secretary of State in 1850, Winthrop resigned from the House and, at 41, was appointed by fellow Whig governor George Briggs to fill the remainder of Webster's Senate term.
 Winthrop's views proved no more palatable to abolitionists than did Webster's, and he failed to win reelection by the state legislature to either of Massachusetts' Senate seats in 1851.
 He resigned without completing his term immediately following his election loss.
 Later that year, Winthrop actually won a popular plurality in the race for Massachusetts governor but as the state Constitution required a majority, the election was thrown into the legislature.
 The same coalition of Democrats and Free Soilers defeated him again.
 His final venture into elected political office was as a presidential elector on the Whig ticket in 1852.
 Afterwards, Winthrop became an independent, unsuccessfully supporting Millard Fillmore, John Bell, and George McClellan.